 Credits include Snoog Dogg, Usher, Sean Paul, Macy Gray and more.16 year veteran RIAA certified engineer specializing in urban, pop, and electronic genres.
 Mixtape and Album mixes for both major label & indy release for multiple continents and genres.
 Studio integrator/ installer with more than a dozen commercial installs in multiple states.

 After recording/mixing mostly independent urban & rock artists in the D.C. area for 4 years, greater demand in Atlanta gave cause for relocation.
-Upon arriving in Atlanta in 2005, I transitioned into daily sessions for 4 years with some of the biggest and brightest stars in the Atlanta music scene in multiple studios and cities.
-This quickly morphed into 2 years of full time with Polow da Don working on many projects then 6 years working both independently and with Akon for Konlive Records starting in 2011.
+Upon arriving in Atlanta in 2005, I transitioned into daily sessions for 4 years with some of the biggest and brightest stars in the Atlanta music scene in studios around town first, then around the country.
+This quickly morphed into 2 years of full time with Polow da Don working on many different projects then 6 years working both independently and with Akon for Konlive Records starting in 2011.
 As part of Konlive we recorded and mixed songs in more than 8 countries for many genres and releases slated for multiple continents.
 At that time I also began focusing more on room installation and integration.
 This includes gear selection, wiring, power requirements, software, and main monitor design/installation.
 Designed and set up main monitor systems for many professional studios in Atlanta and Los Angeles.
 Wired and integrated more than a dozen large studios including SSL and Neve installs.
 Some recent install pics included.
 Portfolio and resume available upon request.

 Mixed mixtapes for more than 30 artists and Djs including:Akon,David Guetta,Bob Sinclair,Young Jeezy,Dj Don Cannon,Gucci Mane,E40,Fabolous,Yo Gotti,Richboy,T.i.,2Chainz,French Montana,Usher,Te Money,Money Man,P Squared,OG Boo Dirty and many others.